islandoftex/arara/website/content/manual/MVEL.md

 conditionals and rules.
 For rules, we use orb tags to return either a string from a textual template or a proper command object.
-The former constituted the basis of command generation in previous versions of our tool; we highly recommend the latter, detailed in [Concepts](/manual/concepts).
+The former constituted the basis of command generation in previous versions of our tool; we highly recommend the latter, detailed in [Important concepts](/manual/concepts).
 Conditionals are in fact orb tags in disguise, such that the expression (or a sequence of expressions) is properly evaluated at runtime.
 Consider the following example: